 Alternative recipe: overnight oats for fatty liver

-If you don’t want to use honey, you can use any of my recommended sugar alternatives, but don’t use white sugar!
-That is an ingredient that should disappear from your pantry if you have been diagnosed with NAFLD.
+If you are just starting and feel the need for more sweetness (although there really is no need for extra!), you can use a bit of any of my recommended sugar alternatives, but don’t use white sugar!
+That is an ingredient that should disappear from your pantry if you have been diagnosed with fatty liver disease.

 Wrapping up